industrial-edge/energy-manager-getting-started/docs/Installation.md

 ### Displaying the energy media analysis

-The energy media analysis is automatically displayed in the energy media dashboard.
-As soon as you have assigned a reference value to an energy medium, you will not only see the total for consumption, costs and CO2 equivalent but also the amount per unit.
+The energy media analysis is automatically displayed in the energy media dashboard:

-To display the energy media analysis, follow these steps:

 - select the tab "My Plant"
 - go to the asset you just specified